 One third of a three-person exhibition

-Editor’s Note: Philipstown artists Susan English and Sheilah Rechtschaffer are currently featured as two-thirds of a three-person exhibition at the Skylight Gallery in Chelsea.
-Curator and artist Jennifer Mankiewicz recently visited the exhibition and discusses English’s work in this essay; her thoughts on Rechtschaffer’s work will follow in a separate story.
-Details on the exhibit can be found at the conclusion.
+Editor’s Note: Philipstown artists Susan English and Sheilah Rechtschaffer are featured as two-thirds of a three-person exhibition at the Skylight Gallery in Chelsea.
+Curator and artist Jennifer Mankiewicz visited the exhibition and discusses English’s work in this essay; her thoughts on Rechtschaffer’s work are in a separate story.

 I recently visited Susan English in her studio as she was preparing for her latest show.
 Susan works in distinct series, stretching a concept as she moves through the series until ideas are exhausted or it leads to the next series.
 There is always a moment of heightened anticipation entering her studio because I never quite know what I’ll encounter.
 It’s never a disappointment.

 When I first met Susan English in 2001, she was exploring a simple hourglass shape.
 There were drawings, lines repeated and worked over with a light but definite hand.
 Sometimes, they were paired like two shelved goblets.
 Sometimes the line stretched to every edge, making a fat, luscious fruit.
 Contrasting background color, rich and earthy, provided a strong support for the curvilinear forms.

 A decade later, the form reappeared in the Poured Shapes series.
 It had been pulled and stretched like putty into something nearly unrecognizable, long and sinuous, and was standing (or hanging, as it were) on its own.
 The color was vibrant.
 Susan drew the hourglass shapes with as a single open-ended curve, flipped vertically and horizontally to make a symmetrical, whole form.